← Back

 Live examples

-The new engine runs on more than 150 hotel sites.
-Keeping guests inside a clean, consistent flow reduced churn and made booking feel simple and safe.
+The new engine is live on more than 150 hotel sites.
+Keeping guests inside a clearer, more consistent flow reduced abandonment and made the booking experience feel more trustworthy from search to checkout.

 After the fact